Staff Profiles

 Biography

 I am originally from Bradford, West Yorkshire, though my family moved to Devon when I was young and adaptable enough to lose my northern accent.
-I attended a state comprehensive school before going to Swansea University, where I obtained BA (first class) and MA (distinction) in Ancient History.
+I attended a state comprehensive school before going to Swansea University, where I obtained BA (first class) and MA (distinction) degrees in Ancient History.
 This was my first formal exposure to the ancient world, as I did not have access to classical subjects at school.
 After my UG and MA, I took up the inaugural A.G.
-Leventis scholarship in Hellenic Studies for my PhD in Classics at the University of Edinburgh, where I wrote a thesis on early Hellenistic kingship under Prof. Andrew Erskine.
+Leventis Scholarship in Hellenic Studies at the University of Edinburgh, where I wrote a doctoral thesis on early Hellenistic kingship under Prof. Andrew Erskine.
 I have held a permanent lectureship in Newcastle since 2015, and became Senior Lecturer in 2022.

-I am a first-generation university entrant from a working-class background, which is an important part of my identity and informs my deep commitment to making university education work for everybody; in my experience, it also gives me fresh insight and perspective into longstanding challenges in the discipline and wider sector.
+I am a first-generation university entrant from a working-class background, which is an important part of my identity and informs my deep commitment to making university education work for everybody; in my experience, this background also gives a valuable perspective into longstanding challenges in the discipline and wider sector.

 Recent roles and responsibilities